 Meet Our Board

-Mark Boyer, Vice Chairman
+Mark Boyer, Chairman

 MARK BOYER is a second-generation owner of Ridgetop Orchards LLC, a grower-packer-shipper operation based in Fishertown, Pennsylvania, in the heart of Pennsylvania apple country.
 The orchard grows 450 acres of apples, 18 acres of “U-Pick” cherries and eight acres of peaches.
 Boyer’s roles include field monitoring, assisting in devising IPM programs, passing global food safety standards for the orchard and the packing house, and quality control during harvest.